sztrzask/maklipsa.github.io/_posts/2016-08-17-Don't do it now! Part 3. Hangfire details - jobs.md

 - [part 3 - Scheduling and Queuing jobs in Hangfire](/Don't-do-it-now!-Part-3.-Hangfire-details-jobs/)

 This part will focus on the basic scheduling API of Hangfire.
-The easiest way to create a fire and forget job is by using the class`Hangfire.BackgroundJob` and it's minimalistic  (and this is a complement) API of static functions:
+The easiest way to create a fire and forget job is by using the class`Hangfire.BackgroundJob` and its minimalistic  (and this is a complement) API of static functions:

 ## Enqueue
 As the name suggests it is **the** method for enqueuing jobs.
 It comes in different overrides: